dishliysK9/TripVisualizer/README.md

   is visualized with a letter on the file and for png file with some color, different trips are with different letters or different colors )

+View files TEXTFILE and PNGFILE_EXAMPLE to understand better!

 Conclusion:

 Small app that can work with DIFFERENT files (SQL and Excel) to extract info from tables,